The farm life is a rewarding one in FS22

 Farming Simulator 22 introduces fresh additions to its farming map list — Elm Creek, Haut-Beyleron, and Erlengrat — offering players a wider selection of maps to play and enjoy.
 Every map presents its own distinctive terrain, climate, and detailed environment.
 Each also requires varying levels of farming expertise and provides a unique gaming experience.
 There will also be differences in the crops to be cultivated and the livestock to be bred in each farming environment.

-• Haut-Beyleron: This French farmland map features a more elevated terrain, as it’s situated in the hilly countryside.
+Haut-Beyleron: This French farmland map features a more elevated terrain, as it’s situated in the hilly countryside.
 With a moderately warm climate, it makes for ideal land to grow exotic crops like olives and grapes.
-The most flexible of maps, it is suitable for beginner farmers and experienced farmers alike.
+It is the most flexible map, making it suitable for new and experienced farmers.

-• Erlengrat: Situated at the heart of the Swiss alps, this farm map is for the most skillful farmers.
-It features mountainous terrain and a colder climate, making it more challenging to prepare the crops in graduated steps of the slopes.
+Erlengrat: Situated at the heart of the Swiss Alps, this farm map is for the most skillful farmers.
+It features mountainous terrain and a colder climate, making it more challenging to prepare the crops in graduated steps on the slopes.

 List of crops to grow

-• Wheat: This is one of the quintessential crops you would expect in a farming game.
-The planting season starts from September to October and takes up to 10 months to cultivate.
+Wheat: This is one of the quintessential crops you would expect in a farming game.
+The planting season runs between September and October and takes up to 10 months to cultivate.

-• Oat: This crop is collected with a combine harvester and a grain header.
-The planting season is from March and April, and it takes four months to harvest.
+Oat: This crop is collected with a combine harvester and a grain header.
+The planting season runs from March to April, and the harvest takes place four months later.

-• Canola: It has the longest cultivation season of 11 months.
+Canola: This has the longest cultivation season of 11 months.
 It can be planted from August to September.

-• Grapes: This fruit crop can be planted using mechanical means.
-It requires six months of cultivation season.
+Grapes: This fruit crop can be planted using mechanical means.
+It requires six months of the cultivation season.

-• Sugar Beet: Another versatile crop, sugar beet can be used to produce sugar or be extracted as a biogas plant.
+Sugar Beet: A versatile crop that can be used to produce sugar or extract as a biogas plant.
 It covers a seven-month cultivation period.

-• Oilseed Radish: This is one of the most flexible and manageable crops to grow.
-It can be planted all year round.
+Oilseed Radish: This is one of the most flexible and manageable crops to grow.
+It can be planted throughout the year.

 New multiplayer modes